yask123/AutoResumeWebpage/README.md

 ## Updating resume
 *Note: Updating resume won't change the URL link of your existing resume.*

-Update your resume's content the typical way you update code.
+Update your resume's content the typical way you update your code.

 1. Fork the repo
 2. *Do your thing*